18F/Modular-Contracting-And-Agile-Development/pages/common-questions.md

 If the modules are open source and built with standard languages, libraries, and frameworks, other vendors can jump in to add features or make fixes as necessary.
 This frees the government from having to rely on any given vendor for anything as new vendors can swap in and out.
 In writing subsequent contracts, be sure to include clauses that permit or require the vendor to apply their changes to any relevant sections of the code.

-By leveraging configuration-as-code principles, you can work to minimize institutional knowledge of the deployment processs.
-By maintaining public backlogs, and keeping the artifacts public after a vendor offboards, you can create a reference of previous decisions that may have impacted the development of the site.
+By leveraging configuration-as-code principles, you can work to minimize institutional knowledge of the deployment process.
+By maintaining public backlogs, and keeping the artifacts public after a vendor off-boards, you can create a reference of previous decisions that may have impacted the development of the site.
 Consistent government involvement in the role of the product owner, will also help keep continuity across module development.
 Increasing competition amongst vendors can help keep costs down to the state.

 ### Accepting failure when something goes wrong